Do you have a question about JRI services?

 The Merrimack Center is a Joint Commission-accredited Intensive Residential Treatment Program (IRTP) specializing in trauma informed care for youth between the ages of 13-18, who are coping with serious mental illness, intellectual disabilities, and challenging behaviors.
+(We do not treat youth with moderate to severe intellectual disabilities.)
 Our goal is to build on each individual's potential to overcome behavioral challenges, learn social skills, and build competencies.

 P.O.
 Box 1148